Save up to 25%… Shop Our Birthday Sale Now!

 These findings confirm what has been observed for thousands of years, that the turkey tail extract did not cause any abnormal findings in any rat at any level of dosing.

 A safety study for turkey tail that specifically tests high dosages of the mushroom in dogs as the target species, has yet to be conducted.
-Such a study is needed to ensure that the high dosage use of turkey tail mushrooms for dogs with serious problems such as neoplasia and viral infections has objectively been proven safe in the canine.
+Such a study is needed to ensure that the high dosage use of turkey tail mushrooms for dogs with serious problems, such as neoplasia and viral infections.

 Finding the Best Turkey Tail Supplement for Dogs

-Extracts of turkey tail mushrooms for dogs have become very popular since 2012 when a study was published that suggested that the turkey tail mycelial extract could improve outcomes for dogs suffering from hemangiosarcoma better than chemotherapy could (4).
-The mycelial extract used in that study was grown in a special liquid broth, and then pharmaceutically isolated, and is sold as a patented product by the Chinese company that manufactures it.
-This isolate is called PSP (polysaccharopeptide).
+Extracts of turkey tail mushrooms for dogs have become very popular since 2012.
+This is because a study was published that suggested that the turkey tail mycelial extract could improve outcomes for dogs suffering from hemangiosarcoma better than chemotherapy could [4].

 Mycelium in supplements

 Supplement labels can be misleading.
 Many “mushroom” extracts actually contain mycelium and the grain it’s grown on, not the mushroom.
-Counting on the full functional support of medicinal mushrooms to sustain your pet’s longevity and wellbeing requires getting the full spectrum of compounds found in a true, unadulterated mushroom extract.
+Counting on the whole functional support of functional mushrooms to sustain your pet’s longevity and well-being requires getting the full spectrum of compounds found in a genuine, unadulterated mushroom extract.

 The Profile of High-Quality Turkey Tail Supplements

-It is this potent powder that is filled into capsules, compounded into soft chews or provided as the pure powder.
-This impeccable quality control guarantees your pet safety and consistency in potency from administration to administration.
+It’s this potent powder that is filled into capsules, compounded into soft chews or provided as the pure powder.
+This impeccable quality control guarantees your pet's safety so they receive consistency in our supplements’ potency.

 Farmed organic turkey tail mushrooms